 - 2 tsp wild honey optional

-- 1/4 c of white wine balsamic vinegar or beer (Optional)
+- 1/4 cup white wine, balsamic vinegar or beer (Optional instead of water))

-I get the perfect caramelization in about 1 hour to 1 hour and 15 minutes.
+- I achieve the perfect caramelization in about 1 hour to 1 hour and 15 minutes.

-The onions are done when they are completely softened and have a brown golden color.
+- The onions are done when they are completely softened, sweet with have a brown golden color.

 - If using wine, balsamic vinegar or beer to deglaze the pan, make sure to wait until the very end and allow the liquid to reduce as much as possible without drying out the caramelized onions.

 - A silicone spatula is perfect for stirring and deglazing the pan.